25 October 2016

 German postcard by NPG. no. 547.
 Photo: Alex Binder, Berlin.

-Peer also played a count in Der Geheimsekretär/The private secretary (Joe May, 1915), a part in another popular crime series about detective Joe Deeb played by Max Landa.
-He next played the best friend of the title figure in the comedy Hampels Abenteuer/Hampel's Adventure (Richard Oswald, 1915) with Georg Baselt as Hampel and a supporting part in Schlemihl (Richard Oswald, 1915) starring Rudolph Schildkraut and his son Joseph Schildkraut.
+He also played a count in Der Geheimsekretär / The Private Secretary (Joe May, 1915), an episode in another popular crime series about detective Joe Deeb, played by Max Landa.
+Peer next played the best friend of the title figure in the comedy Hampels Abenteuer / Hampel's Adventure (Richard Oswald, 1915) with Georg Baselt as Hampel, and he had a supporting part in Schlemihl (Richard Oswald, 1915) starring Rudolph Schildkraut and his son Joseph Schildkraut.

-In 1918, he played an English officer in Ernst Lubitsch´s silent drama Carmen (Ernst Lubitsch, 1918), which established the stardom of actress Pola Negri.
+In 1918, he played an English officer in Ernst Lubitsch´s silent drama Carmen (Ernst Lubitsch, 1918), which established the stardom of Pola Negri.
 Carmen was based on the novella by Prosper Mérimée.
-Peer played another detective, Council Anheim, in a fairly short-lived detective series, including Der grüne Vampyr/The green Vampire (William Kahn, 1918).
-This crime film with horror elements was one of the first films that brought vampirism on the screen.
+Peer played another detective, Council Anheim, in a fairly short-lived detective series, including the episode Der grüne Vampyr / The Green Vampire (William Kahn, 1918).
+This crime film with Horror elements was one of the first films that brought vampirism to the screen.

 German postcard by Pm. no. 5342.